ciricihq/CiriciJWTClientBundle/Readme.md

 ## Setting up custom User class for incoming requests

-If you want to map the incoming token calls with a custom User class instead of ApiUser you should implement `Cirici\JWTClientBundle\Security\ApiUserInterface`.
+If you want to map the incoming token calls with a custom User class instead of ApiUser you should implement `Cirici\JWTClientBundle\Security\ApiUserInterface` in your custom User class.
-The configure your custom User class in `config.yml`:
+Then configure your custom User class in `config.yml`:

 ```yaml
 cirici_jwt_client: